 In this magically sweet show about friendship and ice cream, join Sylvie, a sweetshop owner and her friends from Storybook World as they try to make the world’s finest ice cream.

-Find out more about the Science, Technology, Engineering, Art and Maths at the Festival of Making STEAM Zone, with workshops galore delivered by Blackburn College.
+Find out more about the Science, Technology, Engineering, Art and Maths at the Festival of Making STEAM Zone, with workshops galore delivered in partnership with Blackburn College.

-Not Only a Street Market promotes and encourages creative entrepreneurship by hosting mini block parties in often overlooked areas of town.
-Head down to Church Street to find a host of emerging creatives, support a circular economy, take part in activities and be immersed in a pop-up marketplace.
+Not Only A promotes and encourages creative entrepreneurship by hosting mini block parties in often overlooked areas of town.
+Head down to Church Street to find a host of emerging creatives, support a circular economy, be immersed in a pop-up marketplace and experience live music from local artists co-curated with Blackburn Gigs.

 Makers of Imaginary Worlds bring you Thingamabobas!
 Don’t miss this animatronic and robotic circus of bizarrely wonderful machines created to inspire, delight and intrigue.